kiranjagz/Learning-Kafka/README.md

 # Learning-Kafka
-Simple application to learn the ropes for kafka
+Simple application to learn the ropes for kafka using the C# package.